kdyke/65xx/notes.md

 On the original 6502 the timing control was (almost) a one-hot design, except for the magic T0+T2 state where both states were active simulataneously.
 T0 was in general the next-to-last instruction state, following by T1 where the following instruction was fetched and any last bit of the previous instruction's execution was completed.

 In my design I can't really do the T0+T2 thing because I'm using a block RAM in place of a PLA, and so I can only have one "active" state at a time.
 But the original T0+T2 state was likely just an optimization so that two cycle instructions wouldn't need duplicated PLA decodes for all of the cases where T2 would have otherwise done the right thing.
-Because I'm using a block RAM, I don't have that problem so T0 just containts whatever state is needed.
+Because I'm using a block RAM, I don't have that problem so T0 just contains whatever state is needed.

 #### "PLA" output encoding